Virtual Machine series

 Largest memory optimized virtual machines

 The M-series family of Azure virtual machines are the largest memory optimized VMs to date.
 These VMs are ideal for heavy in-memory workloads such as SAP HANA.
-The M-Series offer the largest available memory capacities starting from 1 TiB of RAM on a single VM.
+The M-Series offer up to 4 TB of RAM on a single VM.
 In addition, these VMs offer the highest virtual CPU count of up to 128 vCPUs on a single VM to enable high performance parallel processing.

 Example use cases include SAP HANA, SAP S/4 HANA, SQL Hekaton and other large in-memory business critical workloads requiring massive parallel compute power.